wjladams/pyanp/tutorials/ahptree.md

-# Tutorial on AHP usage in pyanp
+# AHP Tree usage in pyanp
 In this tutorial we will:

 1. Show you how to import the AHPTree class (which is what handles all AHP tree calculations)